-Install Spotify in Ubuntu 14.04 & Linux Mint
+Method 2: Install Spotify in Ubuntu & Linux Mint Using Deb Package

-To install desktop client of Spotufy, open a terminal (Ctrl+Alt+T) and use the following commands:
+To install the desktop client of Spotify, open a terminal (Ctrl+Alt+T) and use the following commands:

 sudo sh -c 'echo "deb http://repository.spotify.com stable non-free" >> /etc/apt/sources.list.d/spotify.list'